Enjoy a Day at the “Dam Lake”

 “What did you do on the weekend?”

 “What was wrong with the lake?”

 “Nothing, I enjoyed it very much.”

-So goes the typical exchange that any foreigner who has spent enough time in Brno is likely to have with a Czech when the subject of weekend activities comes up.
+So goes the typical exchange that any foreigner who has spent enough time in Brno is likely to have with a local resident when the subject of weekend activities comes up.

-Once the foreigner has it explained to them that the Czech is speaking of the very popular reservoir on the north west corner of the city and not being derisive and the Czech is made familiar with how the English speaking ear perceives the term “Dam lake”, the misunderstanding usually becomes a source of great amusement to both parties.
+Once the foreigner has it explained to them that the local is speaking of the very popular reservoir on the north west corner of the city and not being derisive and the local is made familiar with how the English speaking ear perceives the term “Dam lake”, the misunderstanding usually becomes a source of great amusement to both parties.

 Easily accessible by public transport, the reservoir and its environs are one more way that Brno provides its residents and visitors with an “escape” from the city that doesn’t actually involve exiting the city limits.